Google Local Search Glossary

 Blacklist – A blacklist may be maintained for unambiguous city names that, when combined with one or more other words, mean something other than their respective cities.
 For example, assume that the city of Orlando, Florida is an unambiguous city.
 When Orlando appears in a search query with the word Bloom, however, the user likely desires information associated with the actor “Orlando Bloom” and not information concerning flower shops in the city of Orlando.
 If the city name together with one or more other search terms of the query appear on the blacklist, then a regular web search may be performed based on the search term(s) of the query.

-Authoritative Document – The identification of a document or web page (URL) that is associated with a business at a location.
-This system determines documents that are associated with a location, identifies a group of signals associated with each of the documents, and determines authoritativeness of the documents for the location based on the signals.
+Authoritative Document – The identification of a document or web page (URL) that is associated with a business at a location in Google local search.
+This system determines documents that are associated with a location, identifies a group of signals associated with each of the documents, and determines the authoritativeness of the documents for the location based on the signals.

 Location Identifiers – Documents in a database may each be associated with a geographical region.
 The region may be specified by a location identifier associated with the document.
 Location identifiers might be derived from a model of the Earth’s surface using a hierarchical grid, such as the well known Hierarchical Triangular Mesh (HTM) model.